trebor74hr/reedwolf.entities/README.md

                data structures.
  * COMPONENTS  - can be embedded into Container (contains)
  * FIELDS      - can read/store data from/to storage.
 Check fields.py.
- * SECTIONS    - logical groupihg and common functionality/dependency of other components
+ * FIELDGROUP  - logical groupihg and common functionality/dependency of other components
  * VALIDATIONS - data constraints based on field/validator expressions.
                There are some predefined validators.